undefined method `year' for nil:NilClass

 Would highly appreciate your immediate help in this regard.
 Thanks in advance.

-Updated by rohandaxini (Rohan Daxini) over 5 years ago
+Updated by rohandaxini (Rohan Daxini) almost 7 years ago

 Hiroshi SHIBATA wrote: